mlos/inbus/docs/protocol.rst

     The element only applies to *publish* messages.

 ``<ip-number>``
-    String containing an IP number part of the subscriber address.
-In case of a publish message, the element does not apply.
+    String containing the IP number part of the subscriber address.
+The address identifies the subscriber.

+    In case of a *publish* message, the element does NOT apply.

 ``<port>``
     Integer containing the port number of the subscriber address.
+The address identifies the subscriber.

     In case of a *publish* message, the element does NOT apply.

     The subscriber address, together with the ``app-key``